The BIG day has finally arrived, and you’re excited and nervous; it’s completely natural to feel that way.

 Pedestrian Crossings:

-Almost anywhere & everywhere you will come to a pedestrian crossing.
+Almost anywhere & everywhere, you will come to a pedestrian crossing.
 Look well ahead for them and any pedestrians nearby.
-You can almost bet they will cross in front of you or have pushed the button.
-Slow down and don’t get caught out.
-The most common faults committed here are that candidates don’t see the crossings, and pedestrians and then stop in the crossing area when in traffic.
+You can almost bet they will cross before you or have pushed the button.
+Slow down, and don’t get caught out.
+The most common faults are that candidates don’t see the crossings and pedestrians and then stop in the crossing area when in traffic.

 Road Signs & Markings:

-During the course of the test keep a good lookout for road signs & markings on the road as the examiner will not point them out to you.
-You will be expected to know them, observe them, and maneuver the car accordingly.
+During the test, keep a good lookout for road signs & markings on the road, as the examiner will not point them out to you.
+You will be expected to know them, observe them, and manoeuvre the car accordingly.

 Meeting Vehicles:

-When meeting vehicles on a narrow road remember NO ONE has a right of way.
-Don’t try and squeeze through, as you did in your lessons.
+When meeting vehicles on a narrow road, remember NO ONE has a right of way.
+Don’t try to squeeze through, as you did in your lessons.
 Be prepared to give way.
 Don’t flash your headlights & don’t waive anyone on.
-After giving way and moving off check your mirrors, look over your right shoulder and move off.
-If you give way to someone, then make sure you can get yourself moving away without getting too close to the parked car, which may cause you to reverse to get out.
+After giving way and moving off, check your mirrors, look over your right shoulder and move off.
+If you give way to someone, make sure you can move away without getting too close to the parked car, which may cause you to reverse to get out.
 If the driver approaches and gives way to you, then be courteous with a little wave.
 Examiners like that.

 Crossroads & Roundabouts:

-Understandably these junctions can be tricky.
-Take your time & don’t rush into them.
-Look out for road signs, chevrons, hatch markings, arrows, lane markings, traffic lights, and filter lights they are there to help you.
-Also watch out for pedestrians, cyclists, and motorbikes.
-Lack of observation & judgment is the most common faults committed here.
+Understandably, these junctions can be tricky.
+Take your time, and don’t rush into them.
+Look out for road signs, chevrons, hatch markings, arrows, lane markings, traffic lights, and filter lights; they are there to help you.
+Also, watch out for pedestrians, cyclists, and motorbikes.
+Lack of observation and judgment is the most common fault committed here.
 READ THE JUNCTION.

-Reversing Manoeuvres: During the course of the test, you will be asked to carry out one of the six reversing maneuvers you have been taught.
-The examiner will choose the maneuver.
-Before attempting the maneuver, take a moment and think about how you were taught this, then perform it.
-Pay attention to all around you, good observation is important, not just looking in the mirrors.
+Reversing Manoeuvres: During the test, you will be asked to perform one of the six reversing manoeuvres you have been taught.
+The examiner will choose the manoeuvre.
+Before attempting the maneuver, take a moment to think about how you were taught it, then perform it.
+Pay attention to all around you.
+Good observation is important, not just looking in the mirrors.
 Keep good control of your speed.

 High-Speed Driving

-You may at some stage, be brought onto a road where you will be required to exceed the usual 30mph speed limit usually on dual carriageways.
-Upon entering these roads the speed limit WILL be stated, so look out for it.
+At some stage, you may be brought onto a road where you will be required to exceed the usual 30mph speed limit, usually on dual carriageways.
+Upon entering these roads, the speed limit WILL be stated, so look out for it.
 Use the “two-second rule” providing the traffic situation and weather conditions allow you to drive up to the stated speed limit, DRIVE UP TO IT.
 You may need to use the 5th gear.
-If you need to change lanes or overtake, first check all the mirrors for other vehicles close to you, signal, then if or when it’s safe, move out.
+If you need to change lanes or overtake, first check all the mirrors for other vehicles close to you, signal, and then, if or when it’s safe, move out.

 Emergency Stop: